 Libraries

-The security of the libraries used by an application impacts the security of your application as a whole.
+The security of the libraries used by an application affects the overall security of your application.

 Libraries can be public or private.
 Public libraries are identified with a score (A-F), public libraries are open-source libraries sourced from Maven (Java), NuGet (.NET), npm (Node.js), RubyGems (Ruby), PyPI (Python), pkg.go (Go), and Composer (PHP).
 Private libraries are commercial third-party libraries or custom-built libraries.
 Private libraries do not have a score assigned in Contrast.